Last updated: 26 November 2025

 We use cookies and similar technologies to improve your experience on our website and to understand how the website is being used.

-For full details, please see our Cookie Policy.
+For full details and to manage preferences, please see our Cookie Policy linked in the footer.
 Where required by law, we will request your consent before placing non-essential cookies.

-We use encryption, access controls, anonymisation, and secure storage systems to safeguard data, including sensitive or client-uploaded data.
-If you are provided with a password or generate one to access parts of our service, it is your responsibility to keep this password confidential.
+If you are provided with a password or generate one to access parts of our Service, it is your responsibility to keep this password confidential.
+Please use a strong, unique password, do not share it with anyone, and tell us promptly if you think your account has been compromised.

-Our system is designed to keep all data within the United Kingdom.
-However, there may be occasions when your data may be transferred to and stored in countries outside the United Kingdom or European Economic Area (EEA), including countries where our third-party providers are based.
-Where such transfers occur, we ensure appropriate safeguards are in place, such as standard contractual clauses or adequacy decisions.
+There may be occasions when your data is transferred to and stored in countries outside the United Kingdom or the European Economic Area, including countries where our third-party providers are based.
+Where this happens, we use appropriate safeguards such as the UK International Data Transfer Addendum together with the EU Standard Contractual Clauses, or we rely on an adequacy decision where available.

-While internet transmission is not completely secure, we apply strict procedures once data is received to protect against unauthorised access.
+While transmission of information over the internet is not completely secure, we apply strict procedures and security features once data is received to protect against unauthorised access.
+Access to personal data is subject to confidentiality obligations and regular security training and is limited to people who require it to fulfil their job role.

 We retain personal data only as long as needed: